lin380/coursebook/docs/03-understanding-data.md

 |01          |A        |investigation |NN  |
 |01          |A        |of            |IN  |

 In this coursebook, the selection of the attributes from a corpus and the juxtaposition of these attributes in a relational format, or dataset, that converts data into information will be referred to as __data curation__.
 The process of data curation minimally involves creating a base dataset, or _derived dataset_, which establishes the main informational associations according to philosophical approach outlined by @Wickham2014a.
-In this work, a 'tidy' dataset refers both to the structural (physical) and informational (semantic) organization of the dataset.
+In this work, a __tidy dataset__ refers both to the structural (physical) and informational (semantic) organization of the dataset.
 Physically, a tidy dataset is a tabular data structure where each _row_ is an observation and each _column_ is a variable that contains measures of a feature or attribute of each observation.
 Each cell where a given row-column intersect contains a _value_ which is a particular attribute of a particular observation for the particular observation-feature pair also known as a *data point*.

 <div class="figure" style="text-align: center">
 <img src="images/03-understanding-data/tidy-format-paper.png" alt="Visual summary of the tidy format." width="90%" />